 Audeo Charter School is an independent study program so time needs to be set aside for school work everyday.
 A daily homework routine will help your student to manage their time and their assignments.

-5. Be aware of test-taking schedules and preparation workshops
+5. Be aware of test-taking schedules and preparation.

-Make sure that you and your child know when workshops/tutoring is available for test preparation.
-Plan for transportation in advance for workshops and testing days.
+Make sure that you and your child know when tutoring is available for test preparation.
+Plan for transportation in advance for tutoring and testing days.

 6. Stay in contact with the teacher